ekliao/EricLiaoDigitalGarden/src/site/notes/Regex conditionals.md

 ---

 #Regex
-*(2023-05-06)* Since I caught the regex bug yesterday (I hadn't been in a long time), I set out to learn the always illusive negative lookbehind.
+*(2023-05-06)* Since I caught the regex bug yesterday (I hadn't been in a long time), I set out to learn the always ellusive negative lookbehind.

 Update: turns out what ended up working was a negative lookahead (see below).
 I obviously still haven't grasped the concept well.